Different houseplants, different needs.

 Ficus pumila can cope with temperatures to freezing.

 One thing to note in general about ficus plants is that they are very susceptible to change.
-Also to change in temperatures.
+This obviously includes changes in temperature.

 In fact, you’ll find plant care articles for a wide range of Monsteras right here on Plantophiles:

 - Variegated Monstera Deliciosa

 - Monstera Adansonii